 Have a Clean Water Supply.
-We have amply water storage for about 2 months even with all our animals.
-We also catch rain water during the rainy season.
+We have ample water storage for about 2 months even with all our animals.
+We also catch rainwater during the rainy season.
 (See Water Woes)

 Have A Plan.
 Our ultimate goal is to be completely self-sufficient.
 We aren’t there yet.